clearlinux/clear-linux-documentation/source/clear-linux/concepts/swupd-about.rst

 This bundle-based approach offers some unique advantages.

-- Installing software for a particular functionality will come "bundled" with all of its runtime dependencies, avoiding a situation where you have to hunt them down.
+- Installing software for a particular functionality will come "bundled" with all of its runtime dependencies.

-- Software package dependencies are resolved before the updates comes to |CL| systems, meaning file-level conflicts will not occur due to an update.
+- Software package dependencies are resolved on the server, before the updates comes to |CL| systems, meaning file-level conflicts will not occur due to an update.

 - All combinations of bundles are able to co-exist on a |CL| system.

 For more information on bundles, visit: